cdouglas/hydroflow/basen/README.md

 READ(block, token) -> DN:
 - open each block, in order and stream data back.
 Assume namespace orders replicas by client distance

+WRITE(token, data, offset) -> DN:
+- send data to the first node in the list, replicates down the chain returns acknowledgements for each (token, offset) pair

 # lease